■ Duties and responsibilities:

 Published: May 2021 /

-Revised: February 2024
+Revised: October 2024

 The information in this article was correct at the time of publishing

 Medical assistance in dying (MAID) in Canada continues to evolve.
 A 2019 Québec court decision invalidated the previous requirement under the Criminal Code of Canada that a patient’s death be reasonably foreseeable, and, in Québec, that the patient be at the end of life.1 The decision required legislative changes to the MAID provisions in the Criminal Code of Canada.
+Since October 30, 2024, Québec’s end-of-life legislation allows advance requests for MAID in that province, under certain conditions.

 The evolving rules and expectations may add to existing uncertainty about the rights and obligations of patients and physicians, and the processes to be followed.
 Even experienced physicians need to understand the current framework and continue to thoroughly assess each request based on a patient’s individual circumstances.
 Physicians involved in MAID should consider contacting the CMPA for information and case-specific advice.